-The Board of Education believes that school staff members are in a unique position to assist children, families, and the community in dealing with the issue of child abuse and neglect.
+The Board of Education believes that school staff members, school volunteers, and school contractors are in unique positions to assist children, families, and the community in dealing with the issue of child abuse and neglect.
 Child abuse is defined as any physical injury, sexual abuse, or emotional abuse inflicted on a child other than by accidental means.
 Neglect is defined as the failure to provide the proper or necessary support, education, nutrition or medical, surgical or other care necessary for the child's well-being.
-Employees making reports of allegations of sexual abuse of a student will be provided immediate unrestricted use of communication technology and will be temporarily released from their work duties to make an immediate report.
+Employees, volunteers, and school contractors making reports of allegations of sexual abuse of a student will be provided immediate unrestricted use of communication technology and will be temporarily released from their work duties to make an immediate report.

-If a school employee has a reasonable belief, including a report of abuse, to believe that a student has been or may be subjected to abuse or neglect, such employee and the Superintendent shall forward the information immediately upon receiving the information to the Children's Division.
+If a school employee, volunteer or school contractor has a reasonable belief that a student has been or may be subjected to abuse or neglect, such employee, volunteer, or contractor and the Superintendent shall report the information immediately upon receiving the information to the Children's Division.
 Thereafter, the Superintendent will investigate the allegation for the purpose of making decisions about the accused person's employment.
 Depending upon the specific facts, the District may place the alleged abuser on paid leave of absence; place the employee in a non-student contact position; initiate dismissal proceedings; or continue the employee in their present position pending outcome of the investigation.

-Any school district employee, acting in good faith, who reports alleged sexual misconduct on the part of a school employee will not be disciplined or discriminated against because of such reporting.
+Any school district employee, volunteer, or school contractor acting in good faith, who reports alleged sexual misconduct on the part of a school employee will not be disciplined or discriminated against because of such reporting.

-The District will annually provide employee training, which will include but not be limited to current information concerning identification of the signs of sexual abuse in children as well as the identification of the danger signals of potentially abusive relationships between children and adults.
+The District will annually provide employee and volunteer training, which will include but not be limited to current information concerning identification of the signs of sexual abuse in children as well as the identification of the danger signals of potentially abusive relationships between children and adults.
 This training will emphasize the importance of mandatory child abuse reporting, including the obligation to report suspected abuse by other mandated reporters.
-Employees will receive training on the need for and methods to create an atmosphere of trust so that students believe their school and school employees are available to discuss matters concerning abusive behavior.
+Employees and volunteers will receive training on the need for and methods to create an atmosphere of trust so that students believe their school and school employees are available to discuss matters concerning abusive behavior.